How to Finish a Basement Bathroom – install the closet flange, wax toilet gasket and mount the new toilet.

-I’m real particular about toilets because there are many models on the market that do a bad job – which in my opinion is the majority of them.
+I’m real particular about toilets because many models flush poorly – which in my opinion is the majority of toilets.

-In choosing a toilet, I studied Consumer Reports when I remodeled the master bathroom at my prior home.
-Consumer Reports rated rated the Toto Ultramax toilet as one of the very best at flushing.
-The Ultramax and Drake models both use the Toto G-Max® Flushing System, which is very effective and gets the job done with 1.6 gallons.
+To choose a toilet, I studied Consumer Reports when I remodeled the master bathroom at my prior home.
+Consumer Reports rated rated the TOTO Ultramax toilet as one of the very best at flushing.
+The Ultramax and Drake models both use the Toto G-Max Flushing System, which is very effective and gets the job done with 1.6 gallons.
 When you flush a Toto toilet with the G-Max system, the water level just “falls away” without all that churning and splashing of a cheap toilet.

 The difference between the Toto Ultramax and Drake models is that the Ultramax is a more expensive one-piece toilet; and the Toto Drake is a less expensive two-piece toilet.
 For the basement bathroom, I felt the extra cost of the Ultramax was not justified.
 If I were upgrading the master bathroom, I’d go with the Toto Ultramax.

-The Toto Drake toilet is packed in three boxes: the base, tank and seat.
+The TOTO Drake toilet is packed in three boxes containing the bowl, tank and seat.

 If you’ve ever wondered how a toilet is designed, here’s a couple of photos:

-A closet flange is an adapter that mounts the toilet to the floor.
-I chose a model with a metal flange.
+A closet flange is a pipe fitting that connects the toilet to the soil stack (waste pipe) in the floor.
+I bought an Oatey Level Fit PVC Closet Flange with Metal Ring.
 The PVC base of the closet flange is glued to the PVC waste pipe in the floor and the metal flange is fastened with four 3/16″ x 2-3/4″ Tapcon concrete anchor screws.
-Be careful with the PVC purple primer – it will permanently stain the floor.
-I put an old newspaper on the tile floor to catch any drips while applying the primer and glue.
+I placed an old newspaper on the tile floor to catch any drips because the PVC purple primer will permanently stain the tile.

-- Coat the PVC surfaces of the flange and pipe with primer and PVC solvent/glue.
+- Coat the PVC surfaces of the closet flange and soil pipe with purple primer.
+The primer dries in seconds.

 - Mount the flange even with the floor – work quickly before the PVC glue sets!

 - Mark and drill holes for the Tapcon concrete anchors.
 I used four 3/16″ x 2-3/4″ Philips head Tapcon concrete anchor screws.
-The toilet flange has holes for six mounting screws, but four Tapcon’s set in concrete will handle anything.
+The toilet flange has holes for six mounting screws, but four Tapcon’s set in concrete is more than enough.

 - Drive in the Tapcon anchor screws.